01 of 07

 02 of 07

 By comparison, the world is your oyster with Disney Cruise Line.
-Disney's four ships depart from various ports in the United States and travel to the Caribbean and Mexico, Alaska, and Europe.
-The Disney Cruise Line blog has a nifty page that shows the current location of all four Disney ships.
+Disney's four ships depart from various ports in the United States and travel to the Caribbean, Mexico, Alaska, and Europe.
+The Disney Cruise Line blog has a page that shows the current location of all four Disney ships.
+Does your family like to travel?
+If so, a cruise might satisfy the travel bug plus the desire to have some Disney fun.

 03 of 07

-As you would expect given Disney World's mammoth size, there is a neverending cavalcade of rides, attractions, restaurants, water parks, parades, fireworks, shows, shops, character meetings, and the like.
+As you would expect given Disney World's mammoth size, there is a never-ending cavalcade of rides, attractions, restaurants, water parks, parades, fireworks, shows, shops, character meetings, and the like.
 You can, and should, carve out some downtime during your stay and relax by your hotel pool.
 Still, you'll want squeeze as much fun as you possibly can out of your days and so you'll inevitably be on the go most of the time.
-Wear comfortable shoes and expect to return home wiped out.
+Wear comfortable shoes and expect to return home wiped out with kids who are enthusiastically telling their friends about all the rides they went on and showing pictures of their selfies with the Disney characters.

 04 of 07